Embed This Data

 - FDI Inflow:

-Prime Minister Ralph Gonsalves’ Unity Labour Party retained a slim majority in the December 2010 parliamentary elections.
 Saint Vincent and the Grenadines is a parliamentary democracy.
-It is a member of the Caribbean Community (CARICOM) and the Organization of Eastern Caribbean States.
-The export sector benefits from the Caribbean Basin Initiative, which provides duty-free access to the U.S. market.
-Agriculture and tourism employ a significant portion of the workforce, but high formal-sector unemployment has caused many to emigrate.
-Public debt has been growing, and weak recovery in the tourism and construction sectors has limited economic growth.
+Prime Minister Ralph Gonsalves of the Unity Labour Party has been in office since 2001 and won a new mandate in elections held in December 2015.
+The country is a member of the Caribbean Community (CARICOM); the Venezuela-led Bolivarian Alliance for the Peoples of Our America (ALBA); and the Organization of Eastern Caribbean States.
+Exports benefit from the Caribbean Basin Initiative, which provides duty-free access to the U.S. market.
+Agriculture and tourism employ a significant portion of the workforce, but formal-sector unemployment is high.
+Public debt is now more than two-thirds of GDP, and tourism and construction have not recovered fully from the 2008 financial crisis.

 The rule of law remains strong, and corruption is not pervasive.
 There have been some allegations of money laundering through Saint Vincent banks and drug-related corruption within the government and police, but the government has taken action to prosecute such crimes.
 Saint Vincent and the Grenadines’ relatively independent and efficient judicial system is based on British common law.